… than Trump’s underwhelming new plan.

 - Move more drugs to over-the-counter status.

 - Allow pharmacists, in certain cases, to prescribe drugs.

 - Make new drugs satisfy a ‘safety’ standard only, rather than ‘safety and efficacy,’ as has been required since 1962.
-(Doctors and patients have to discover ‘efficacy’ anyway.)
+(Doctors, patients, and medical researchers all have to discover efficacy anyway.)